 P. Gauguin: ” I shut my eyes in order to see.”

--this chaos makes perfect sense
+This very chaos makes perfect sense

 each line has its own language

-Lines, textures and colours are not linguistic
+Lines, textures and colours are non linguistic

 Orange goes better with the subtle blue, and green is more beautiful with the red and yellow.

 S. Prokofiev : ” There is still so many beautiful things to be said in C major .”